 This report shows you which country’s audience visits the most and whose audience engages the most with your site.

-For example, I can see that traffic from India has a 61% bounce rate, which is significantly better than the behavior of traffic from Canada.
+For example, I can see that India’s traffic has a 61% bounce rate, which is significantly better than the behavior of traffic from Canada.
 They leave my site without clicking anywhere else 90% of the time.

-Here you can see traffic breakdown by devices and how each segment of your audience behaves in regards to the device they use to browse your site.
+Here you can see traffic breakdown by devices and how each segment of your audience behaves regarding the device they use to browse your site.

 Queries report shows you phrases your website ranks for.
 And they’re given in descending order, meaning those with more impressions and click come first.